yangshun/tech-interview-handbook/apps/website/contents/resume.md

 - Characters are displaying incorrectly in plain text
 - Sections are disorganized

-## Crafting the Perfect Cover Letter
+## Crafting the perfect cover letter

 Your cover letter serves as a handshake, an introduction to the professional persona encapsulated in your resume.
 It's an avenue to express your genuine interest in a position or a particular company, portraying the value you can add to the organization.
-Unlike the formal tone of a resume, a cover letter allows for a unique, creative expression of your personal brand, ensuring it **complements rather than replicates** your CV.
+Unlike the formal tone of a resume, a cover letter allows for a unique, creative expression of your personal brand, ensuring it **complements rather than replicates** your resume.

 **Tailoring is key in crafting a compelling cover letter. **It is about aligning your skills and aspirations with the role at hand, going beyond mere name switches.
 Hence, delve into the company's ethos, the industry, and the specific role, letting your cover letter reflect a clear understanding and a deliberate choice.
 You need to show that you have done your research and you understand the company mission and how you will contribute towards that goal.

 :::tip Expert tip

-The cover letter should **highlight the CV, rather than duplicate the content** (which is what is seen too often).
+The cover letter should **highlight the resume, rather than duplicate the content** (which is what is seen too often).
 In some cases, the cover letter will be the first document, and sometimes, the only document an employer or recruiter sees, and as such, should make a stellar first impression.

 :::